 Cambridge researchers developing self-healing concrete

 “This approach requires the formation and functionalization of double emulsion microcapsules, which we have been producing with the help of microfluidics.
-Microfluidics offers much better control of particle size and composition than traditional amplification polymerization techniques, simplifying the investigation and optimization of particle properties.
-We originally used a homemade microfluidic set-up for this, but we switched to Dolomite Microfluidics system in 2014.
-Using an optimized, commercially available system is both simpler and more reliable than an in-house developed set-up; it’s very reliable and robust.”
+We have been using a Dolomite Microfluidics system since 2014, and find that microfluidics offers much better control of particle size and composition than traditional emulsification polymerization techniques, simplifying the investigation and optimization of particle properties.”

-Dr Livia Ribeiro de Souza continued, “It is also good to be able to discuss any issues we’re having with the experts at Dolomite Microfluidics , helping to accelerate our research and move us a step closer to real world applications.”
+The Dolomite system has enabled the researchers to create functionalized microcapsules that bind more strongly to the cement matrix, while also having thinner shell walls and higher core retention, improving their self-healing properties.
+Livia continued: “It is good to be able to discuss any issues we’re having with the experts at Dolomite Microfluidics, helping to accelerate our research and move us a step closer to real world applications.”